ynojima/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

         | if View (JSP) is called directly, the information being entered is displayed.
         | Therefore, \ **It should be redirected to the request for displaying input screen after deleting from session.** \
     * - | (4)
-      - | Processing method to display input screen.
+      - | Handler method to display input screen.

 Process implementation using @SessionAttributes
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""